maurosoria/dirsearch/docs/usage.md

 Supported report formats: `simple`, `plain`, `json`, `xml`, `md`, `csv`, `html`, `sqlite`, `mysql`, and `postgresql`.

+JSON, XML, and HTML reports use a private recovery journal beside the output while a scan is active, then publish one atomic snapshot at checkpoints and completion.
+If a write or process interruption leaves that hidden journal in place, reuse the same output path to recover its pending results.

 ```sh
 python3 dirsearch.py -e php -l URLs.txt --output-formats plain --output-file report.txt
 ```